Hammad-Izhar/space-site/README.md

 -   Add custom rotation/position/size settings for each planet?
 -   Height maps for the terrestrial planets would be cool!
 -   Better lighting/colors/textures?

+## `data/`

+-   Update the Project type to use a tuple rather than an array of links
+-   Update lectures info
+-   Update dates (+ decide on date format, YYYY-MM-DD or something else)
+-   Update staff info
+-   Update links

+## Styling/Visuals

+-   Change color scheme to use custom Tailwind properties (`primary`, `secondary`, `accent`, etc.) for easy changing later on
+-   Make styling nicer?
+-   Add _stars_
+-   New color scheme?/check for accesibility?
+-   Fill in more of the empty void perhaps?